The life insurance approval process is funny sometimes. It’s not always simple and straightforward.

 Below we look more at artificial heart valves and how one might affect your life insurance eligibility.

 A defective heart valve is a serious medical condition which can result in death.

 Open heart surgery is required to remove the defective heart valve to replace it with an artificial heart valve.

-An artificial heart valve is simply a man-made version of the heart valve nature provides you with.
-There are several different versions but they all work in mostly the same way.
+An artificial heart valve is simply a man-made version of the heart valve nature provided you.
+There are several different versions, but they all work in mostly the same way.

 They work to preserve the normal function of the heart.
 They ensure the heart continues functioning normally without issues.